Bernays-Schoenfinkel-Ramsey with Simple Bounds is NEXPTIME-complete: Abstract

 \section{Abstract}

-Linear arithmetic extended with free predicate symbols is undecidable, in general.
-We show that the restriction of linear arithmetic inequations to simple bounds extended with the Bernays-Sch\"onfinkel-Ramsey free first-order fragment is decidable and NEXPTIME-complete.
-The result is almost tight because the Bernays-Sch\"onfinkel-Ramsey fragment is undecidable in combination with linear difference inequations, simple additive inequations, quotient inequations and multiplicative inequations.
+First-order predicate logic extended with linear arithmetic is undecidable, in general.
+We show that the Bernays-Sch\"onfinkel-Ramsey (BSR) fragment extended with linear arithmetic restricted to simple bounds (SB) is decidable through finite ground instantiation.
+The identified ground instances can be employed to restrict the search space of existing automated reasoning procedures for BSR(SB).
+Satisfiability of BSR(SB) compared to BSR remains NEXPTIME-complete.
+The decidability result is almost tight because BSR is undecidable if extended with linear difference inequations, simple additive inequations, quotient inequations and multiplicative inequations.